DBrandvold/CS455-project-dot-connect-/README.md

       }
 ```
-After that the pressedButton function is done and the flatlist continues to render the grid.
-After this the MAinPage has to check functions while the users are playing the game.
-They are checkTurn and checkCount.  for check turn it figures out hows turn it is by an if statement that ta1kes the variable turn and divides by 2 getting the remainder either 1 or 0 if 1 in the rturn it will return a text component right above the grid saying player 1s turn in red text if the turn is 0 it will send a text component back saying player 2s turn in blue text.
-For function checkCount this function keeps trac1k of the count value if count  equals 41 then that means all the buttons on the grid have been clicked and the game is over an if statement will decide either the winner or tie and will display an alert message saying that once the alert ok button is pushed theuser is ta1ken bac1k to the start screen.
+After the pressedButton function is done and the flatlist continues to render the grid, the MainPage has two check functions while the users are playing the game.
+They are checkTurn and checkCount.
+For checkTurn, it figures out whose turn it is by an if statement that takes the variable turn and divides by 2 getting the remainder either 1 or 0.
+If 1 is the value, it will return a text component right above the grid saying player 1s turn in blue text.
+If the value is 0, it will send a text component back saying player 2s turn in red text.
+The checkCount function keeps track of the count value.
+If the  count value equals 41, then this means all the buttons on the grid have been clicked and the game is over.
+An if statement comparing Score1 and Score2 will figure out who won or if there is a tie and will display an alert message.
+Once the ok button in the alert is pushed the user is taken back to the start screen by the `text: "OK", onPress: () => navigation.navigate('StartPage')` code.

 ```
 const checkCount = () =>{